Architecture

 A Thousand Kasbahs

-The kasbahs of southern Morocco are not ruins.
-They are a building technology — earth, straw, water, and sun — that created one of the most dramatic architectural landscapes on the planet.
+Not ruins.
+A building technology — earth, straw, water, sun — that created one of the most dramatic architectural landscapes on the planet.

 Skoura is a palmery — a long, narrow oasis of date palms, olive trees, and almond groves watered by the Dadès River and a network of seguias — irrigation channels — that have been maintained for centuries.
 The palmery is about 20 kilometres long and 5 kilometres wide.
 Inside it, hidden among the trees, stand some of the most beautiful kasbahs in southern Morocco.